In partnership with

 Colleges occasionally appoint part-time hourly paid lecturers, often for specialist courses of short duration.
-Currently, there is no requirement for those teaching less than eight hours per week to have gained, or be gaining, the PGCE (FE).
+Currently, there is no requirement for those teaching less than eight hours per week to have gained, or be gaining, the PGCE (FE), unless they are teaching Essential Skills.
 Colleges in Northern Ireland often hold a 'register' of part-time hourly paid lecturers so it may be worth contacting the college directly to request your name is added to the register.

 Funding for teacher training in Northern Ireland

 Funding for students from Northern Ireland is similar to that for students from England although there are some small differences.
 See the Student Finance NI website for more information or call their helpline on 0300 100 0077.